BSD Pt. 2

 while true; do feh --randomize --bg-fill /home/nolan/.wallpapers/; sleep 5; done

 Now, the (not anymore Rust) oxwm has randomly changing backgrounds.
 I actually have several scripts in this directory, all doing random things.
-Either way, 24 poonts.
+Either way, 24 points.
 Also, why do the rules say I can only get up to 20 points here?
 I’ve counted three times now.
 I can’t be this bad at math.

 Finally, the bonus round: